 - Prohibition on annual and lifetime limits.
 Prior to the Affordable Care Act, health plans could limit how much they paid toward benefits, for example, no more than $100,000 in a year or $1 million in a lifetime of coverage.
 Under the Affordable Care Act, health plans can no longer impose annual or lifetime dollar limits on benefits.

 - Limits on out-of-pocket costs.
-Health plans must limit out-of-pocket costs for essential health benefits to no more than $7,350 for an individual or $14,700 for a family in 2018 (this amount will grow each year to track increases in medical costs).
-Depending on household income, the limits may be lower for individuals and families that qualify for cost-sharing reductions in a health insurance marketplace.
+Health plans must limit out-of-pocket costs for essential health benefits to no more than $9,450 for an individual or $18,900 for a family in 2024 (this amount grows each year to track increases in medical costs).
+Depending on household income, the limits may be lower for individuals and families that qualify for cost-sharing reductions in a health insurance Marketplace.

-- Covers young adults up to age 26.
+- Coverage for young adults up to age 26.
 Health plans must allow families to keep their adult children on the family plan up to age 26.
-This applies even if the child isn’t a student, doesn’t live at home or is not financially dependent on his or her parents.
+This applies even if the child isn’t a student, doesn’t live at home, or is not financially dependent on his or her parents.

 (NOTE: States may enact stronger laws or rules to protect consumers)

 Marketplace Plan Renewals and Eligibility Re-Determinations.
-All health insurance marketplaces must annually re-determine individuals’ eligibility for enrollment and financial assistance, but that redetermination may take place automatically in the federally facilitated marketplace (FFM) and some state-based marketplaces (SBM) in order to reduce demands on IT and support infrastructure and maximize retention.
-For example, marketplaces use income information from the IRS to verify income for re-determinations of financial assistance eligibility.
+All health insurance Marketplaces must annually re-determine individuals’ eligibility for enrollment and financial assistance, but that redetermination may take place automatically in order to reduce demands on IT and support infrastructure and maximize retention.
+For example, Marketplaces use income information from the IRS to verify income for re-determinations of financial assistance eligibility.
 Federal law also requires insurance companies to renew policies for enrollees, with limited exceptions.
-Thus, for many plan enrollees, even if a marketplace is unable to conduct an automatic re-determination for marketplace and subsidy eligibility, and the consumer takes no action, their coverage will still be renewed although they may not receive financial assistance.
-For enrollees receiving premium tax credits and cost-sharing reductions who have not contacted the marketplace to update their information for the last two years and no IRS income information is available for the previous two tax years, the marketplace will discontinue premium tax credits and cost-sharing reductions unless the enrollee contacts the marketplace and receives an updated re-determination.
+Thus, even if the consumer takes no action, their coverage will still be renewed although they may not receive financial assistance.
+For enrollees receiving premium tax credits and cost-sharing reductions who have not contacted the Marketplace to update their information for the last two years and no IRS income information is available for the previous two tax years, the Marketplace will discontinue premium tax credits and cost-sharing reductions unless the enrollee contacts the Marketplace and receives an updated re-determination.